AhmadDzakiN/online-store-api/README.md

 ## Tech Stack
 - Go v1.22.
 - PostgreSQL 14.10.
+- Redis
 - Docker (Because we need to upload this Go app docker image to docker hub).

 ## How to Start
+These steps will show you only to start the app with its dependencies with Docker
 - Clone this repo.
 - Copy file `params/.env.sample` to `params/.env`.
-- Modify `params/.env` as your needs (current all config values in .env file are the default values for docker compose config & env, so you can build up this project docker containers without needs to change the existing .env values).
+- Modify `params/.env` as your needs (current all config values in .env.sample file are the default values for docker compose config & env, so you can build up this project docker containers without needs to change the existing .env values).
 - Run `docker-compose up --build -d`.
 It will build up all of these project's dependencies (Go App & PostgreSQL db).
 - Wait a few minutes until all the docker containers are up.
 The app and database will run on 1323 and 5432 ports for the default.
 - There are [definition.sql](database/definition.sql) and [seeds.sql](database/seeds.sql) to help you build and seed the database.
 By default, these files will be executed in `docker-compose up` command